4paradigm/OpenMLDB/docs/en/built_in_function_develop_guide.md

 #### Step 2: register built-in function into default library

-The followed example registered built-in function ` v1::timestamp_to_date` into the default library with name `"date"`.
+The following example registers the built-in function ` v1::timestamp_to_date` into the default library with the name `"date"`.

 Given the result is a nullable date type, we configure  **return_by_arg** as ***true*** and return type as `Nullable<Date>`.